hepabolu/programming-by-stealth/docs/pbs70.md

 In terms of notifications, modals are quite the sledge hammer, hence the need for a more subtle type of notification.
 That’s where Bootstrap’s _Toast_ component comes in.
 These notifications are inspired by push notifications on smart phones and are designed to appear, stay for some amount of time, and then disappear.

 So, in summary, if you know what needs to be communicated at the point in time that the page/interface loads, an Alert is probably the best fit.
 If you need to respond to an event after the page/interface loads you’ll probably need a Modal or a Toast.
-If you absolutely need the user to interact with your notification there and then, use a Modal, otherwise, use a Toast.
+If you absolutely need the user to interact with your notification there and then, use a Modal; otherwise, use a Toast.

 ## The Demo Page